A Mobility Founder’s Playbook for Crowdfunding and Syndicates

 Key Attributes of Syndicate Investing:

-• Pooling resources: Enables startups to raise larger rounds while keeping the cap table clean, since all syndicate members typically appear as a single line (often via a special purpose vehicle, or SPV).
+• Pooling resources: Enables startups to raise larger rounds while keeping the ‘cap table’ (capitalization table, a record of company ownership) clean, since all syndicate members typically appear as a single line (often via a special purpose vehicle, or SPV (Special Purpose Vehicle, a legal entity used to pool investor funds for one investment round)).

-• Collective expertise: The lead handles negotiations and connects syndicate members to the founders, helpful for strategic guidance or introductions.
+• Collective expertise: The lead investor (the primary backer who organizes the investment round) handles negotiations and connects syndicate members to the founders, helpful for strategic guidance or introductions.

-• Risk and reward sharing: Both return and risk are distributed, and leads often earn a “carry” (a percentage of profits) in return for their work sourcing, vetting, and managing the deal.
+• Risk and reward sharing: Both return and risk are distributed, and lead investors often earn a “carry” (typically 10-20% of any profits generated by the deal for their work).

 Platforms such as AngelList, Startupxplore, and Climate Angels have made syndicate creation seamless and widely accessible, including for mobility-specific deals targeting climate impact, EV infrastructure, and shared mobility solutions.